sveltejs/sites/sites/svelte.dev/README.md

   GITHUB_CLIENT_SECRET=[your app's Client Secret]
   ```

+The GitHub app requires a specific callback URL, and so cannot be used with the preview deployment in the staging environment.

 ## Building the site

 To build the website, run `pnpm build`.
 The output can be found in `build`.